Skip nav to main content.

 Debt collectors may not contact consumers or send messages at times or places that are generally considered inconvenient or specifically indicated as inconvenient by the consumer.
 The debt collector should use common sense to make this judgment and clarify with the consumer if necessary.

 The regulation stipulates that the hours before 8 a.m. and after 9 p.m. (in the consumer’s time zone) are considered off-limits for making contact, and if the consumer’s state of residence has a more limited timeframe or if the consumer might currently be in a different time zone than his or her residence, this timetable should be respected in the strictest sense.
-Using call center software can help with automated functions like Predictive Dialing, Preview Dialing and Manually Approved Calling so your agency can easily stay in compliance.
+Using contact center software can help with automated functions like Predictive Dialing, Preview Dialing and Manually Approved Calling so your agency can easily stay in compliance.

 Choosing an itemization date.